awsdocs/aws-transit-gateway-guide/doc_source/tgw-transit-gateways.md

 You can use AWS Resource Access Manager \(RAM\) to [share a transit gateway](transit-gateway-share.md) across accounts or across your organization in AWS Organizations\.
 Use the following procedure to share a transit gateway that you own\.

-You must enable resource sharing from the master account for your organization\.
+You must enable resource sharing from the management account for your organization\.
 For information about enabling resource sharing, see [Enable Sharing with AWS Organizations](https://docs.aws.amazon.com/ram/latest/userguide/getting-started-sharing.html#getting-started-sharing-orgs) in the *AWS RAM User Guide*\.

 **To share a transit gateway**